openvinotoolkit/openvino_notebooks/recipes/cv_explainability/README.md

-# Data and Model Explainability for Computer Vision with OpenVINO Toolkit™
+# Data and Model Explainability for Computer Vision with OpenVINO™ Toolkit

 [![Apache License Version 2.0](https://img.shields.io/badge/license-Apache_2.0-green.svg)](https://github.com/openvinotoolkit/openvino_notebooks/blob/main/LICENSE)

 Computer vision models are continuing to rapidly grow in their capabilities and the use cases they can support, including intelligent queue management and automated self-checkout for retail use cases, anomaly detection of transistors on the manufacturing floor, and more.

 Understanding why computer vision models make certain predictions using data and model explainability can help us refine our models to be more efficient and performant.
-The Data and Model Explainability for Computer Vision with OpenVINO Toolkit™ kit is an application designed to demonstrate how to use data quality measurements and saliency maps to understand the predictions and performance of computer vision models during inference.
+The Data and Model Explainability for Computer Vision with OpenVINO™ Toolkit kit is an application designed to demonstrate how to use data quality measurements and saliency maps to understand the predictions and performance of computer vision models during inference.
 It uses OpenVINO, a toolkit that enables developers to deploy deep learning models on a variety of hardware platforms.

 You can following along with our Jupyter Notebook on our Github repository.
 You will be using the following stack of technologies: OpenVINO™ Toolkit, Ultralytic’s YOLOv8, and the [OpenVINO Datumaru](https://github.com/openvinotoolkit/datumaro/tree/develop) library.